 People age 65 and above, and those with comprised immune systems, are especially vulnerable to COVID complications, Priest said.
 He encourages families to focus on that.

 "I tell people to consider their home situations.
 Who lives in the home?
 Immunosuppressed people?
 Grandparents?
 Someone going through chemotherapy?
 Getting children vaccinated is a way to protect the child and ultimately, their household," Priest said.

-Hekman, also confident the vaccine is safe, plans to vaccinate her children.
-"I have 3 children in the 5-11 age range that I will be getting vaccinated when they are eligible," she said.
+Hekman, also confident the vaccine is safe, vaccinated her children.
+"I have 3 children in the 5-11 age range who got vaccinated when they became eligible," she said.

 Any there any safety concerns about administering the vaccine to children?